-Pan Seared Cajun Red Snapper With Cajun Butter Sauce is a mouth-watering and delicious recipe which is quick and ready in 15-20 minutes.
-Juicy red snapper fillet pan seared and basted with cajun butter sauce is perfect for your tastebuds.
+Pan Seared Cajun Red Snapper With Cajun Butter Sauce is a mouth-watering and delicious recipe that is quick and ready in 15-20 minutes.
+Juicy red snapper fillet, pan-seared and basted with Cajun butter sauce, is perfect for your taste buds.

-Snapper is a firm fish which is quickly cooked without shredding.
-It can be boiled, fried, roasted, seared and sauteed.
+Snapper is a firm fish that can be quickly cooked without shredding.
+It can be boiled, fried, roasted, seared, or sauteed.
+If you enjoy Cajun flavors, try our easy authentic Jambalaya recipe.

 Why Choose This Recipe?

-- Red snapper is a good source of lean protein, vitamins, minerals and omega-3 fatty acids.
+- Red snapper is a versatile fish that provides a good source of lean protein, vitamins, minerals, and omega-3 fatty acids.
+It is known for its mild flavor and tender texture, making it an excellent choice for various dishes.

 Ingredients Used

-- Red snapper fillets: If frozen, allow them to thaw in the refrigerator or at room temperature.
-This recipe is also perfect for whole fish, but the cooking time and the amount of the ingredients may differ.
+- Red snapper fillets: If frozen, thaw in the refrigerator or at room temperature.
+This recipe is also perfect for whole fish, but the cooking time and the number of ingredients may differ.

-- Cajun seasoning: Store-bought cajun seasoning is my go-to every time.
-Feel free to make yours at home.
-NOTE: Some cajun seasonings are salty.
-Taste to know if you will be using salt or not.
+- Cajun seasoning: Store-bought Cajun seasoning is my go-to every time.
+I also used it for myย seafood boil in a bagย recipe, and it was an absolute hit!
+Feel free to make yours at home.ย NOTE: Some Cajun seasonings are salty.
+Taste to determine if you will be using salt or not.

-- Olive oil: Olive oil is best for cooking at high heat and has lower smoking points.
-Perfect for searing.
+- Olive oil: Olive oil is best for cooking at high heat and has lower smoking points, making it perfect for searing.

 - Butter: For the best flavour.

-- Parsley: This gives the dish a good flavour and perfect presentation.
-You can also use thyme, cilantro` or rosemary.
+- Parsleyย gives the dish a good flavour and perfect presentation.
+You can also use thyme, cilantro, or rosemary.

 - Lemon juice: Enhances the flavour and adds the gravy taste.